Duncan urges culture of transparency in health care

 Among other topics, he applauded the passage of changes to the state’s health care regulatory apparatus, called certificate of need, or CON.

-Duncan also praised the legislation that create new financial reporting requirements for Georgia’s non-profit hospitals – an issue that he took a prominent role in pushing during the legislative session.
+Duncan also praised the legislation that creates new financial reporting requirements for Georgia’s non-profit hospitals — an issue that he took a prominent role in pushing during the legislative session.

 Asked about Georgia’s passage of an anti-abortion bill, Duncan said it was done through ”a very deliberative” process, and elicited very personal feelings among lawmakers.
 He acknowledged pushback from the movie industry, which does a great deal of business in Georgia.
 Some industry officials and entertainers have vowed to stop making films in the state.